We offer the Spiritual Exercises in both its traditional forms

 If you wish to undergo the Exercises in Daily life (19th Annotation) please contact the Centre to make an initial enquiry with the Centre Director and to find out more about how this retreat would be led for you.

-Spiritual Exercises as a 20th Annotation Retreat (30 Day)
+Spiritual Exercises as a 20th Annotation Retreat (30-Day)

-From 01 August to 02 September 2019 we will offer the Spiritual Exercises of St Ignatius as a 30 day retreat.
 The cost for this retreat is £2,000 in an en-suite room and a full board basis.
 A non-refundable deposit of £200 is required to secure your place on the retreat.
 Bursaries may be available from the Society of Retreat Conductors.

 The 30-Day Retreat is a form of the Spiritual Exercises of St. Ignatius.
 This retreat will help a person who wants to grow in union with God as a disciple of Jesus Christ and discern their call in life.
 The retreat, in the form of meditation and contemplations, is rooted in traditional Christian practice and in the scriptures.
 Four hours each day is the usual pattern, together with reflection periods to take note of what is happening.